Ramidreju

 In Cantabrian mythology, a ramidreju (Cantabrian: [ramiˈdrehu]) is a creature said to inhabit the mountains and forests of Cantabria in northern Spain.
 This animal, which resembles a weasel, is born once every hundred years from a weasel or a marten.
 These mythological creatures have a very long body, like a snake, and their fur is slightly green-colored.
-Its eyes are yellow and its nose is like that of a hog, which it uses to dig very deep holes.
+Its eyes are yellow, its nose is like that of a hog and its tusks are like those of the boar, which it uses to dig very deep holes.
 Ramidrejus are a very sought-after animal in Cantabrian folklore because their fur heals every sickness and the animal has a strong desire for gold.